nsubordin81/blog.synapseflux.com/docs/_posts/2023-03-29-functional-modularity-1.md

 [^2]: A link to a pdf for “Why Functional Programming Matters” can be found under "Background Papers" on this page, and a link to one of the keynote addresses mentioned can be found here

 [^3]: The operator’s name ‘cons’ in Scala is in homage to the cons cell data structure used as the basis for collections in many Lisp family languages.
 More information can be found here

-[^4]: For more on proving the cons interface can be implemented solely with functions, see the reference to Church Encoding here:

 [^5]: Reverse is a function defined elsewhere in the same Immutable List class.
 Note that reverse only needs to be called on the list because this is an iterative style implementation of foldRight.
 In a recursive version of this method the innermost function would be invoked first, so the elements would be processed right to left already.
 Functional languages also provide a foldLeft in some cases, and the choice of which to use is often one of algorithmic efficiency, which is out of the scope of this article.